sandlerj/singing-space-invaders/readme.md

 Start the game by running the file 'SingingSpaceInvaders.py'.
 Game should run automatically.
 Alternateively, use SingingSpaceInvaders().run()

-Libraries needed: pygame, pyaudio, aubio.
+Libraries needed:
+* pygame
+* pyaudio
+* aubio.

 Key shortcuts in game:
-x - End game immediately
+* x - End game immediately
-z - kill all aliens in current stage.
+* z - kill all aliens in current stage.